Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 the channel configuration of a wavefile based on the number of channels.
 Although this function delivers the correct result in many cases, it might be inappropriate for some corner cases.
-This is due to the fact that multiple channel configurations (such as 5.1-channel and 6.0-channel configurations) have the same number of channels (6 channels) — in this particular case, `Guessed_Channel_Configuration` selects the 5.1-channel configuration because it is more commonly used than the 6.0-channel configuration.
+This is due to the fact that multiple channel configurations may have the same number of channels.
+For example, both 5.1-channel and 6.0-channel configurations have the same number of channels:
+6 channels.
+In this particular case, `Guessed_Channel_Configuration` selects the 5.1-channel configuration because it is more commonly used than the 6.0-channel configuration.

 We start with the implementation of an auxiliary procedure that displays the channel configuration name (`Display_Channel_Config_Name`).